Can someone with no experience in building or architecture successfully design and oversee the building of their own house?

 If home ownership appears an elusive goal, the idea that a novice can design their own house must seem especially unrealistic.

-It won’t feel that way after a weekend with us.
+It won’t feel that way after attending our workshop.
 We’ll demystify the process, answer all your questions, help you sidestep costly freshman errors, and provide precise instructions at every turn.

 None of the information we’re imparting is theoretical.
 Every suggestion, hard fact, tip, guideline, recommendation, etc., has been tested in one of our houses.
 With working remotely becoming the norm, it’s never made more sense to own a house in the country.
 If you’ve already begun thinking through your tiny house, we’d love to hear what you’re working on.
 We’ll weigh in on the plans and, if you like, do some brainstorming with you.
 Like anyone else with years of experience designing, building, and moving small houses, we know how to do this.